Willian set for Chelsea stay after Sarri talks

 Brazil winger Willian has been extensively linked to a move away from Stamford Bridge, with Manchester United and Barcelona touted as possible destinations.

-The 29-year-old came off the bench for the final half hour of Sunday's 2-0 Community Shield defeat to Manchester City and afterwards told reporters that conversations with Sarri have persuaded him to stay on in west London.
+The 29-year-old came off the bench for the final half hour of Monday's (AEST) 2-0 Community Shield defeat to Manchester City and afterwards told reporters that conversations with Sarri have persuaded him to stay on in west London.

 "I've always been clear about enjoying playing for Chelsea.
 I've never told [anyone] that I wanted to leave the club, but some situations that has happened with the other coach left me upset," he said.